grafana/tutorials/content/tutorials/create-users-and-teams.md

 Repeat the following steps for each of the employees.

-#### Add a user:

-1. In the sidebar, click the **Server Admin** (shield) icon.
+1. On the sidebar, click the **Server Admin** (shield) icon.
 2. In the Users tab, click **New user**.
-3. In the **Name** box, type the name of the user.
+3. In **Name**, enter the name of the user.
-4. In the **Email** box, type the email of the user.
+4. In **E-mail**, enter the email of the user.
-5. In the **Username** box, type the username that the user will use to log in.
+5. In **Username**, enter the username that the user will use to log in.
-6. In the **Password** box, type a password.
+6. In **Password**, enter a password.
 The user will be able to change their password once they log in.
-7. Click **Create** to create the user.
+7. Click **Create** to create the user account.

 When you create a user, they're granted the Viewer role, which means that they won't be able to make any changes to any of the resources in Grafana.
-That's ok for now though.
-In the next step, you'll grant them more permissions by adding them to a _team_.
+That's ok for now, though.
+In the next step, you'll grant some users more permissions by adding them to a _team_.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Assign users to teams" %}}